Tom Broadway Blog News:

 What is it?
 Liability insurance for employers that covers a wide range of employment-related activities, including: Wrongful demotion or failure to promote, negative evaluation, reassignment or discipline of a current employee or wrongful refusal to employ; Wrongful...read more

 What is it?
-Professional liability insurance, sometimes referred to as Errors and Omissions insurance or E&O, protects individuals or businesses in the event that a customer holds your company or business owner responsible for a service that was provided, or failed to...read more
+Professional liability insurance, sometimes referred to as Errors and Omissions insurance or E&O, protects individuals or businesses in the event that a customer holds your company or business owner responsible for a service that was provided, or...read more

 What is it?
 Business owners package insurance, also known as BOP, a policy that combines business property for both building and contents, business interruption and liability insurance protection for the operation of your business.
 This liability protection will...read more

 What is it?
 Commercial General Liability, or CGL, as it is sometimes called, insures bodily injury liability, property damage, medical payments, personal and advertising injury liability exposures for a variety of businesses, enterprises and ventures.
 Factored into...read more

 What is it?
 Workers’ compensation insurance protects employers under state workers compensation laws and regulations from claims resulting from injuries to employees.
 It protects your business from lawsuits and provides employees with compensation for on-the-job...read more